jaytaph/spacetraders/README.md

 # Spacetraders API for PHP

-Consists of an API to be used in your own application, and a commandline application.
+Consists of an API to be used in your own application

-If using the API, only the src/Api namespace is interessting.

-I should split this probably.

 Each api call consists of the following: